Civil defense Geiger counters: Radiac Survey Meter

-The British "Radiac Survey Meter No. 2" dates from 1953–1956, and required now-obsolete 15 and 30 volt high voltage batteries and a 1.5 volt standard cell, the latter used to power the valve heater filaments and meter illumination bulb.
+The British "Radiac Survey Meter No. 2" dates from 1953 to 1956, and required now-obsolete 15 and 30 volt high voltage batteries and a 1.5 volt standard cell, the latter used to power the valve heater filaments and meter illumination bulb.
 There was also a training unit, which measured 0–300 mR/h, and ran on four 30 volt batteries plus one 1.5 V cell for the filaments.
 This meter used a large Geiger–Müller tube, as opposed to the ionisation chamber of the RSM No. 2.

 These meters were favoured, as they had been tested on fallout in Australia after Operation Buffalo nuclear tests, and were retained until 1982 by commissioning a manufacturer to regularly produce special production runs of the obsolete batteries.

-The UK's Royal Observer Corps (ROC) initially used the RSM No. 2 as its prime radiation detector until it was replaced by the specially-designed "Fixed Survey Meter", which used the same obsolete high voltage batteries as the RSM.
+The UK's Royal Observer Corps (ROC) initially used the RSM No. 2 as its prime radiation detector until it was replaced by the specially designed "Fixed Survey Meter", which used the same obsolete high voltage batteries as the RSM.
 The ROC retained the RSM No. 2 for use during external "post-attack" mobile monitoring surveys.

 PDRM82

-In 1982 the British PDRM82 was issued for civil defence.
-This model is lightweight, with an LCD display and a plastic case, and has all the electronics, including miniature Geiger tube (shielded against beta particles), on a single, EMP-hardened, PCB.
+Built by Plessey Controls, the Portable Dose Rate Meter (PDRM) 82 began to be issued in 1982 for civil defence, mainly the Royal Observer corps, with rollout completed in 1985.
+The model is lightweight and water resistant, with an LCD display and a plastic case, along with miniature Geiger tube (shielded against beta particles), on a single, EMP-hardened, PCB.
+The PDRM was able to measure radiation dose rate in the range of 0.1 to 300 centiGrays.
 It was designed by Plessey to use three standard 1.5 volt cells, and is microprocessor controlled with digital readout.
+The instruments were contained in an orange polycarbonate case.
+It gave more accurate readings than previous models and due to the dry 'c'-cell torch batteries could be operated for up to 400 hours.

 For use by the Royal Observer Corps, the instrument was also provided in the fixed version designated the PDRM82(F).
-The fixed version had an external coaxial socket mounted on its rear that accepted a cable from the above ground ionisation detector under a polycarbonate dome.
+The fixed version had an external coaxial socket mounted on its rear that accepted a cable from the above ground ionisation detector under a green polycarbonate dome.
 For training purposes, timed simulated readings could be fed to the meter from an EPROM.